 What are the side-effects?

-Apart from hypos (described earlier), insulin has very few side-effects.
+Apart from hypos (episodes of hypoglycaemia), insulin has very few side-effects.
 Lumpiness at the site of the injection (lipodystrophy) has been reported.
 To help avoid this happening, try varying the places you inject.

 What about driving?

 You can still drive if you have diabetes and are taking insulin.
-But if you have a lot of hypos or you are unable to tell when you are going to have a hypo then you are not allowed to drive.
-You will need to inform the Driver and Vehicle Licensing Agency (DVLA) that your have diabetes and are taking insulin.
+But if you have a lot of hypos (episodes of hypoglycaemia) or you are unable to tell when you are going to have a hypo then you are not allowed to drive.
+You will need to inform the Driver and Vehicle Licensing Agency (DVLA) that you have diabetes and are taking insulin.
 You will also need to be very careful to avoid hypos; this can be done by:

 - Checking your blood sugar (glucose) before you drive and every two hours if you are on a long journey.